JhoselinRam/gemstone-sonar/README.md

     npm run build:mac
     npm run build:linux

-Check the generated `out` directory and proceed with the installation.
+Check the generated `dist` directory and proceed with the installation.

 Ones the application is running, open the settings and select the Arduino serial port, click on `connect` and ones the `connected` and `ready` indicators turn blue you can start reading the sensor.